EGI-Federation/documentation/content/en/internal/security-coordination/monitoring/pakiti.md

 vulnerabilities.
 The results can be accessed on the [EGI Pakiti central instance](https://pakiti.egi.eu).

-## Running the Pakiti client from CVMFS for EGI
+### Running the Pakiti client from CVMFS for EGI

-If you have CVMFS installed and configured to mount grid.cern.ch, you can run pakiti by simply running:
+If you have CVMFS installed and configured to mount `grid.cern.ch`, you can run pakiti by simply running:

 ```shell